Sauria

 Sauria is the clade of diapsids containing the most recent common ancestor of Archosauria (which includes crocodilians and birds) and Lepidosauria (which includes squamates and the tuatara), and all its descendants.
-Since most molecular phylogenies recover turtles as more closely related to archosaurs than to lepidosaurs as part of Archelosauria, Sauria can be considered the crown group of diapsids, or reptiles in general.
-Depending on the systematics, Sauria includes all modern reptiles or most of them (including birds, a type of archosaur) as well as various extinct groups.
+Since most molecular phylogenies recover turtles as more closely related to archosaurs than to lepidosaurs as part of Archelosauria, Sauria likely contains all living reptiles and can be considered the reptile crown group, and may therefore be synonymous with Reptilia under some definitions.
+Sauria may also include other major extinct reptile groups, such as the marine reptile clades Sauropterygia, Ichthyosauromorpha, and Thalattosauria.

 Sauria lies within the larger total group Sauropsida, which also contains various stem-reptiles which are more closely related to reptiles than to mammals.
-Prior to its modern usage, "Sauria" was used as a name for the suborder occupied by lizards, which before 1800 were considered crocodilians.
+Prior to its modern usage, "Sauria" was used as a name for the suborder occupied by lizards, which included crocodilians in 18th century classifications.

 Systematics

 Sauria was historically used as a partial equivalent for Squamata (which contains lizards and snakes).
-The redefinition to cover the last common ancestor of archosaurs and lepidosaurs was the result of papers by Jacques A. Gauthier and colleagues in the 1980s.
+The redefinition to cover the last common ancestor of archosaurs and lepidosaurs was the result of papers by Jacques Gauthier and colleagues in the 1980s.

 Genomic studies and comprehensive studies in the fossil record suggest that turtles are closely related to archosaurs as part of Sauria, and not to the non-saurian parareptiles as previously thought.

 Synapomorphies

-The synapomorphies or characters that unite the clade Sauria also help them be distinguished from stem-saurians in Diapsida or stem-reptiles in clade Sauropsida in the following categories based on the following regions of the body.
+The synapomorphies or characters that unite the clade Sauria also help them be distinguished from other stem reptiles and early sauropsids in the following categories based on the following regions of the body.
+Note that most recent work has found that many features previously recognized as saurian characters are widespread in crownward stem reptile groups such as millerettids and neodiapsids.